 European Researchers’ Night, Hancock Museum, 27 Sept 2019, 6-10 pm

-There will be a beached bird (NEBBS) group table in the Natural Northumbria gallery at the Seas and Coasts hide in the Hancock Museum (Newcastle-upon-Tyne).
-The NEBBS group coordinator will give ten minute talks in the museum at 7:45 and 8:45 pm.
-Please come to attend the stalls, explore the museum and talk with researchers.
+There was a beached bird (NEBBS) group table in the Natural Northumbria gallery at the Seas and Coasts hide in the Hancock Museum (Newcastle-upon-Tyne).
+The NEBBS group coordinator gave two 12 minute talks in the museum at 7:45 and 8:45 pm.
+Many visitors attended the stalls, explored the museum and talked with researchers.

 22 September 2019, Dove Marine Laboratory